lightpoichich/baserow/docs/plugins/boilerplate.md

 ## First changes

 The most important part inside the my-baserow-plugin folder is the plugins/my_baserow_plugin folder.
-Here you will find all the code of your plugin separated.
-For example purposes we are going to add a simple endpoint which always returns the same text and we are going to show this text on a page in the web-frontend.
+Here you will find all the code of your plugin.
+For example purposes we are going to add a simple endpoint which always returns the same response and we are going to show this text on a page in the web frontend.

 ### Backend changes